niplav/site/about.md

 ### Content

-This website contains essays on different topics, ranging from programming over philosophy to discussions of odd social behavior, as well as translations, transcriptions, music recordings and programming projects.
+This website contains texts on different topics, ranging from programming over philosophy to discussions of odd social behavior, as well as translations, transcriptions, music recordings and programming projects.
 It follows the idea of [Long